thoughtbot/Runes/README.md

 ## Installation ##

-Note that as of Runes 1.2, `master` will assume Swift 1.2.
-The Runes 1.1.x series of releases are considered stable for long-term use.
+The source on `master` assumes Swift 2.0, and will be released as Runes 3.0.
+If you need Swift 1.2 support, please use the 2.X series of releases.

 ### [Carthage] ###